 “These missionaries in China oppose foot-binding girls.
 They must hate womanhood, if they do not want women to look like women!” – Theoretical Chinese traditionalist from long ago.

 Those feminists who criticize “femininity” sees it as an outward construct.
 For example, today’s world find it feminine to wear cosmetics and high heels.
 Older women shave leg hair, young ones in a porn-saturated culture also shave hair on spots not often mentioned in polite company.
 But the natural truth about women is that nothing makes lipstick, heels or shaving naturally more attractive or comfortable to them.
 If you show these things to people from a primitive tribe, they will not suddenly feel right to all the women and none of the men.
 To oppose uncomfortable or frivolous double standards expected of only one sex is not opposing womanhood.

-Feminism judges a society which expects “femininity”, not those women who follow expectations.
+Feminism judges a society which expects so-called “femininity”, not those women who follow expectations.

 Claim 10: “Feminists are anti-family.”

 If this is a hint at divorce, feminists argued for women to get the same educational opportunities as men.
 And educated women are statistically a bit more likely to get married and far more likely to stay married.